-- Schools and Educator Support: provides program support for educator teams to engage their local schools and youth in place-based education programming.
+- Schools and Educator Support: We provide program support for educator teams to engage their local schools and youth in PBE inquiries.

-- Quality Professional Development: supporting the uses of best practices that maximize the effectiveness of PBE by providing access to quality local training and professional development opportunities that support place-based education processes, provide content-based learning, and facilitate networking among regional partners.
+- Quality Professional Development: We support the use of best practices that maximize the effectiveness of PBE by providing access to quality local professional development opportunities that support PBE processes, provide content-based learning, and facilitate networking among regional partners.

-- Strong Community-School Partnerships: Seeking meaningful community service and environmental stewardship in youth projects, the initiative links community partners and community development or environmental stewardship goals to schools with the purpose of creating youth driven stewardship projects.
+- Strong Community-School Partnerships: By seeking meaningful community service and environmental stewardship in youth projects, the initiative links community partners and community development or environmental stewardship goals to schools with the purpose of creating youth-driven stewardship projects.

-Through the Community Foundation for Northeast Michigan, NEMIGLSI provides mini-grants in support of local Place-Based Education programming.
-Mini-grants funds are available to school educator teams to use over 2 years in developing a PBE or CBE program in their school, with the help of community partners.
+Through the Community Foundation for Northeast Michigan, the NEMIGLSI network provides mini-grants in support of local PBE programming.
+Mini-grant funds are available to school/educator teams to further a PBE or CBE program in their school with the help of community partners.
 Application information is available here.

-Since 2006, many local and regional partners have engaged in Great Lakes and aquatic education networking and planning efforts across a six county coverage area that includes Alcona, Alpena, Cheboygan, Otsego, Presque Isle, and Montmorency counties.
-These regional relationships and planning efforts resulted in establishing a regionally collaborating network of school and community partners, receiving funding support from the Great Lakes Fishery Trust's Great Lakes Stewardship Initiative, and operating as the Northeast Michigan Great Lakes Stewardship Initiative.
+Since 2006, many local and regional partners have engaged in Great Lakes education networking and planning efforts across Alcona, Alpena, Arenac, Cheboygan, Iosco, Montmorency, Otsego, and Presque Isle counties.
+These regional relationships and planning efforts resulted in establishing a regional, collaborative network of school and community partners, the Northeast Michigan Great Lakes Stewardship Initiative.

 Who is involved?